French police release seven people picked up during raid last week

 An opinion poll on Saturday showed that President Francois Hollande, the most unpopular French leader since the start of the Fifth Republic in 1958, got an eight-point popularity boost after the attacks.

-Thirty-three percent of those polled said they had a favorable opinion of Hollande, his highest rating since Jan.
+Thirty-three percent of those polled said they had a favourable opinion of Hollande, his highest rating since Jan.
 14, a week after attacks on a satirical magazine and a kosher supermarket cost 17 lives.

-Additional reporting by Chine Labbe and Nicolas Bertin; writing by David Clarke; editing by Digby Lidstone
+(Additional reporting by Chine Labbe and Nicolas Bertin; writing by David Clarke; editing by Digby Lidstone)